haxerr9/17mj-Framework/README.md

 ![2024-07-01 00_07_41-Hax Framework](https://github.com/haxerr9/17mj-Framework/assets/148996577/dbe6b96e-0fbe-4a40-bd7e-f1cbd7b0b027)

-- First you need to install these libraries:
+- First you need to install the requirements with 'install.py'

-  -socket

-  -os

-   -configparser

-   -pyftpdlib

-   -ftplib

-   -pyautogui

-   -pyinstaller

 - With this help menu you can choose what you want to do.
 With this 17mj Framework, you can create a FUD Rootkit / Backdoor.